pymupdf/PyMuPDF-Optional-Material/docs/tutorial.rst

 :meth:`Document.insertPage()` inserts a new page, optionally containing some plain text.

 Method :meth:`Document.select()` shrinks a document down to selected pages.
 It accepts a list of integers as argument.
 These integers must be in range ``0 <= i < pageCount``.
 When executed, all pages **not occurring** in this list will be deleted.
-Only pages that do occur will remain - **in the sequence specified and as many times as specified**.
+Only pages that do occur will remain - **in the sequence specified and as many times (!) as specified**.

-So you can easily create new PDFs with the first or last 10 pages, only the odd or only the even pages (for doing double-sided printing), pages that **do** or **do not** contain a certain text, ... whatever you may think of.
+So you can easily create new PDFs with the first or last 10 pages, only the odd or only the even pages (for doing double-sided printing), pages that **do** or **don't** contain a certain text, ... whatever you may think of.

 The saved new document will contain all still valid links, annotations and bookmarks.

-Pages can moreover be modified by a range of methods (e.g. annotation and link maintenance, text and image insertion).
+Pages can moreover be modified by a range of methods (e.g. page rotation, annotation and link maintenance, text and image insertion).

 Joining and Splitting PDF Documents
 ------------------------------------

-Method :meth:`Document.insertPDF()` inserts (pages from) another PDF document at a specified place of the current one.
-Here is a simple example (``doc1`` and ``doc2`` are openend PDF documents):
+Method :meth:`Document.insertPDF()` inserts some or all pages from another PDF document at a specified place of the current one.
+Here is a simple example (``doc1`` and ``doc2`` being openend PDF documents):

 >>> # append complete doc2 to the end of doc1
 >>> doc1.insertPDF(doc2)

 Here is how to split ``doc1``.
 This creates a new document of its first and last 10 pages:

->>> doc2 = fitz.open()
+>>> doc2 = fitz.open()                 # new empty PDF
 >>> doc2.insertPDF(doc1, to_page = 9)
 >>> doc2.insertPDF(doc1, from_page = len(doc1) - 10)
 >>> doc2.save(...)

 More can be found in the :ref:`Document` chapter.
-Also have a look at ``PDFjoiner.py`` in the repository's *example* directory.
+Also have a look at `PDFjoiner.py <https://github.com/rk700/PyMuPDF/blob/master/examples/PDFjoiner.py>`_ in the repository's *example* directory.

 Saving
 -------

-As mentioned above, ``save()`` will automatically **always** save the document in its current state, decrypted and / or repaired, and including all of your changes.
+As mentioned above, , :meth:`Document.save` will **always** save the document in its current state.
 The method's parameters offer you additional ways to (de-) compress or clean content and much more.

-Since MuPDF 1.9, you can also write changes back to the original file by specifying ``incremental = True``.
-This process is (usually) **extremely fast**, since changes are **appended to the original file** - it will not be rewritten as a whole.
+Since MuPDF 1.9, you can write changes back to the original file by specifying ``incremental = True``.
+This process is (usually) **extremely fast**, since changes are **appended to the original file** without rewriting it.

 :meth:`Document.save` supports all options of MuPDF's command line utility ``mutool clean``, see the following table (corresponding ``mutool clean`` option is indicated as "mco").

 =================== ========= ==================================================
 **Option**          **mco**   **Effect**
 =================== ========= ==================================================
-garbage = 1         -g        garbage collect unused objects garbage = 2         -gg       in addition to 1, compact xref tables garbage = 3         -ggg      in addition to 2, merge duplicate objects garbage = 4         -gggg     in addition to 3, check for duplicate streams clean = 1           -s        clean content streams deflate = 1         -z        deflate uncompressed streams ascii = 1           -a        convert data to ASCII format linear = 1          -l        create a linearized version (do not use yet) expand = 1          -i        decompress images expand = 2          -f        decompress fonts expand = 255        -d        decompress all incremental = 1     n/a       append changes to the original
+garbage = 1         g         garbage collect unused objects garbage = 2         gg        in addition to 1, compact xref tables garbage = 3         ggg       in addition to 2, merge duplicate objects garbage = 4         gggg      in addition to 3, skip duplicate streams clean = 1           s         clean content streams deflate = 1         z         deflate uncompressed streams ascii = 1           a         convert data to ASCII format linear = 1          l         create a linearized version (do not use yet) expand = 1          i         decompress images expand = 2          f         decompress fonts expand = 255        d         decompress all incremental = 1     n/a       append changes to the original
 =================== ========= ==================================================

-Be ready to experiment a little if you want to fully exploit above options: like with ``mutool clean``, not all combinations may always work: there are just too many ill-constructed PDF files out there ...

-We have found, that the combination ``mutool clean -gggg -z`` yields excellent compression results and is very stable.
-In PyMuPDF this corresponds to ``doc.save(filename, garbage=4, deflate=1)``.
+For example, ``mutool clean -ggggz file.pdf`` yields excellent compression results.
+It corresponds to ``doc.save(filename, garbage=4, deflate=1)``.

 Closing
 =========